ArmynC/ArminC-Windows-Debloat/README.md

 #### Debloating

 The default Taskbar, Start Menu, Context Menu, and File Explorer experiences are regrettable.
 [StartAllBack](https://www.startallback.com/ "StartAllBack") is **enhancing all elements** organically.
+Unfortunately, the animations don't have the same fluency and are sometimes prone to bugs.
+If you don't want to, you can try other alternatives, such as just returning to the complex context menu through [Winearo Tweaker](https://winaero.com/winaero-tweaker/#download).

 <p align="center">
 <img src="https://raw.githubusercontent.com/ArmynC/ArminC-Windows-Debloat/main/img/startallback.png" width="50%" height="50%">